DannieBGoode/opensx70/_posts/2023/2023-02-02-the-ultimate-guide-to-sx-70-600-conversions.md

 ![](/img/2023/20210413_fvsti-edit-2.jpg "Fairchild ECM")

 Instead of silicon, the ‘chips’ are made up of a piece of brown plastic tape, with the components placed on top, with layer of epoxy holding them all together.
 This was certainly cost effective, but collective community experience over time shows that this process made Fairchild PCBs far less reliable than their competitor.
 Simply put, the ‘blobs on tape’  are nowhere near as robust as a silicon chip, making them prone to damaged internal and external traces due to flexing and/or oxidization.
 I’ve refurbished countless original SX-70 model 1s over the years and I would estimate that 98% of the Texas Instruments PCBs work totally fine (if not with a corroded electric eye).
-With Fairchild shutters, I’d estimate that only 85% of them that I come across are still working properly.
+With Fairchild shutters, I’d estimate that only 85% of them that I come across are still working properly.(COB, chip-on-board)

 With that said, when they work, they tend to work VERY well, and they do have the advantage of being far less prone to electric eye corrosion.